-- Breastfeeding must be

-well established before a

-bottle is introduced as some

-babies can get confused

-or develop a preference for

-the bottle.
-This is because

-the sucking action required

-to feed from a bottle is

-different to that used to feed

-from the breast.

-- Maintaining a good milk supply depends on milk being removed regularly either by breastfeeding or expressing.
-Long periods
+- well established before a bottle is introduced as some babies can get confused or develop a preference for the bottle.
+This is because the sucking action required to feed from a bottle is different to that used to feed from the breast. - Maintaining a good milk supply depends on milk